 In 1331, the castle passed on to John de Mowbray, who was the first owner who live in a different place than Oystermouth.
-The stronghold fell into disrepair and probably therefore played a small role in the Welsh rebellion of Owain Glyndŵr, who occupied the Gower peninsula between 1403 and 1405.
-Over the next centuries, the castle often changed owners, but none of them undertook to rebuild it.
+In 1354 the Mowbrays lost the castle due to legal battles to the Beauchamp family, but regained it in 1397.
+The subsequent owners of the castle from the Herbert family were also not very interested in it.
+The stronghold declined, and this is probably why it played a minor role in the Welsh rebellion of Owain Glyndŵr, which occupied the Gower peninsula between 1403 and 1405.
+Over the following centuries, the castle frequently changed owners, but none of them undertook its rebuilding.

 The castle was built on a hill, sloping on the eastern side towards the waters of Swansea Bay.
-It received a form of a polygon with defensive walls tapering in the south-east direction, where the entrance to the stronghold was located.
-It was secured by a gate from the second half of the 13th century, consisting of two flanking horseshoe towers.
-Compared to other similar designs from this period (for exemple Caerphilly), the Oystermouth gatehouse was simpler and less fortified.
-It had only one door and one portcullis, and it did not have rooms on the sides of the passage.
-The rooms on the first floor of the gatehouse were accessible through the entrances from the side of the inner ward.
+It received the form of a polygon in the plan, with defensive walls narrowing towards the south-east, where there was an entrance to the inner ward.
+It was secured by a gatehouse from the second half of the 13th century, consisting of two flanking horseshoe towers with a diameter of about 7 meters.
+Compared to other similar structures from this period (eg Caerphilly), the gate at Oystermouth was simpler and less fortified.
+It had two sets of doors and one portcullis, but no rooms on the sides of the passage.
+The rooms on the first floor of the gate were accessible through entrances from the courtyard and a spiral staircase embedded in the thickness of the wall.